 Ancient Grains Pancakes

-- 1 cup all purpose flour Gluten free (or use regular )
+- 1 cup All purpose flour or Gluten free flour

-- 1½ cups buttermilk , at room temperature
+- 1½ cups Non dairy Milk, at room temperature*

 - Combine the flours, ground flaxseed meal, sugar, salt, baking soda and baking powder in a large mixing bowl.

 - In another mixing bowl, whisk together buttermilk, oil and egg replacer mixture.